 Maintain a full load of courses (unless approved for part-time attendance).

 Complete their degree within the duration prescribed by the college/university.
 Students who are approved for part time studies should complete their studies no more than one and a half times of the duration of the graduate degree.
-For example, a part-time student should complete a 2-year degree within three years..
+For example, a part-time student should complete a 2-year degree within three years.

 Earn passing grades.